 It is the full responsibility of the student to personally withdraw from the course if needed.
 A student who has already missed or has had difficulty completing modules, assignments, papers/projects, exams, and/or anticipates difficulty in completing the course to his/her satisfaction is encouraged to give withdrawal all the consideration it is due.
 Students should discuss progress and grades with the instructor prior to making a withdrawal decision.

 Administrative Drop Policy

 Per SPC's attendance policies, the instructor reserves the right to drop a student for excessive absences.
 Absences in this context refer to any missing required coursework.
-Due to Financial Aid and South Plains College requirements for participation/attendance, a student who fails to turn in 5 assignments during the semester may be dropped with a grade of "X" from the course.

 Open Computer Lab